S.Y.B.S. > About me / Contact me

 About Sylvia, who runs the Salamanders Young Burn Survivors website

 My parents' only child, I was born in Wales, and lived in a little village there until I was nine years old.
-In 1966, my father got a different job, and the three of us (my father, my mother, and myself) went to live in Cheshire.
+In 1966, my father got a different job, and we went to live in Cheshire.
 We weren't there for very long, because the company my father worked for sent him abroad to Portugal, and my mother and I went with him.

 From 1967 until 1970, we lived in Cascais, a town near Lisbon in Portugal.
 For those three years, I went to a little fee-paying school which was close enough to our house for me to walk to and from school each day (but not quite close enough for me to go home for lunch, so I used to take sandwiches and eat them on the nearby beach or in the local park).